danieldinu2030/homework-1-dsa/README.md

 ## Tasks

 The implemented program can handle several tasks to manage the browsing history of each tab.
 Below are the possible operations with their aim, restrictions and exceptional cases:

 ### NEW_TAB
-- Creates a new tab and adds it to the tabs list.
+- Creates a new tab and adds it to the tabs list
-- The new tab is initialized with the default page and set as the **current tab**.
+- The new tab is initialized with the default page and set as the **current tab**
-- The new tab is appended at the end of the tabs list and assigned an ID by incrementing the last tab's ID (Note: this refers to the ID of the last **inserted** tab in the list, not the last tab still active).
+- The new tab is appended at the end of the tabs list and assigned an ID by incrementing the last tab's ID

+> **Note:** last tab's ID refers to the ID of the last **inserted** tab in the list, not the last tab still active.

 ### CLOSE
-- Closes the current tab by removing it from the tabs list.
+- Closes the current tab by removing it from the tabs list
-- After closing, the tab to the **left** of the closed tab becomes the current tab.
+- After closing, the tab to the **left** of the closed tab becomes the current tab
 - The tab with ID `0` (the initial tab) **cannot** be closed.
-Attempting to do so should display an error message.
+Attempting to do so should display an error message

 ### OPEN <ID>
-- Switches the current tab to the tab with the specified `<ID>`.
+- Switches the current tab to the tab with the specified `<ID>`
-- If no tab with the given ID exists, display an error message.
+- If no tab with the given ID exists, display an error message

 ### NEXT
-- Switches the current tab to the next tab in the tabs list.
+- Switches the current tab to the next tab in the tabs list
-- The newly opened tab becomes the current tab.
+- The newly opened tab becomes the current tab

 ### PREV
-- Switches the current tab to the previous tab in the tabs list.
+- Switches the current tab to the previous tab in the tabs list
-- The newly opened tab becomes the current tab.
+- The newly opened tab becomes the current tab

 ### PAGE <ID>
-- Opens the page with the specified `<ID>` in the current tab.
+- Opens the page with the specified `<ID>` in the current tab
-- If the page does not exist, display an error message.
+- If the page does not exist, display an error message
-- The current page before opening the new page is pushed onto the **backward** stack.
+- The current page before opening the new page is pushed onto the **backward** stack
-- The **forward** stack is cleared.
+- The **forward** stack is cleared

 ### BACKWARD
-- Navigates to the last page in the **backward** stack of the current tab.
+- Navigates to the last page in the **backward** stack of the current tab
-- If the stack is empty, display an error message.
+- If the stack is empty, display an error message
-- The current page before navigating backward is pushed onto the **forward** stack.
+- The current page before navigating backward is pushed onto the **forward** stack

 ### FORWARD
-- Navigates to the last page in the **forward** stack of the current tab.
+- Navigates to the last page in the **forward** stack of the current tab
-- If the stack is empty, display an error message.
+- If the stack is empty, display an error message
-- The current page before navigating forward is pushed onto the **backward** stack.
+- The current page before navigating forward is pushed onto the **backward** stack

 ### PRINT
-- Prints all open tab IDs in a single line, separated by spaces.
+- Prints all open tab IDs in a single line, separated by spaces
-- The listing starts from the current tab and continues circularly to the right.
+- The listing starts from the current tab and continues circularly to the right
-- Prints on a new line the description of the current page in the current tab.
+- Prints on a new line the description of the current page in the current tab

 ### PRINT_HISTORY <ID>
-- Prints the URLs of the pages visited in the tab with the specified `<ID>`, each on a new line.
+- Prints the URLs of the pages visited in the tab with the specified `<ID>`, each on a new line
-- If the tab does not exist, display the error message.
+- If the tab does not exist, display the error message
 - The order of URLs printed is:
   1. Pages in the **forward** stack (from the oldest to the newest)
   2. The current page